 - Gritty or sandy feeling in the eyes.

 - Slight discharge coming from the eyes (stringy form).

-If the patient is experiencing a severe case of dryness, the following problems could occur, especially if this condition is left untreated:
+If the patient is experiencing a severe case of dryness, the following dry eye symptoms could occur.
+Especially if this condition is left untreated:

 - Corneal infection.

 - Eye damage (scarring).